nettyrnp/go-rest/README.md

 go get github.com/nettyrnp/go-rest
 ```

-Run the application from within Intellij IDEA (`Run` button) or from the Terminal:
+Run the application from within Intellij IDEA (`Run` button with server.go file open) or from the Terminal:
 ```shell
 make run
 ```